Data Protection Centre/Microsoft 365/How to Export Microsoft Teams Data

 • The Export API exports data but does not restore it easily.
 Restoring data back into Teams is complex, time-consuming, and often needs manual effort.

-Using PowerShell to export Teams Chat data
+Using PowerShell to export Teams chat data

 PowerShell is a powerful scripting language that allows administrators to automate various tasks within the Microsoft 365 environment, including exporting Teams chat data.
 By leveraging PowerShell, you can create scripts to extract chat messages, manage Teams settings, and integrate with other tools for data analysis and reporting.
 This method is particularly useful for administrators who need to perform regular exports or integrate Teams data with other systems.